Sibylus/OldBlog/source/_posts/2013-02-05-what-to-do-when.markdown

 ### Encourage Lease Renewals

 Keeping your tenants happy increases the likelihood they will renew their lease, sparing you the time and cost associated with finding new tenants.
-The costs associated with turning over a rental property can be significant (lost rent, marketing/broker’s fees, maintenance, etc.) and can possibly exceed $4,000 according to analysis by the National Apartment Association.
+The costs associated with turning over a rental property can be significant (lost rent, marketing/broker’s fees, maintenance, etc.) and [can possibly exceed $4,000](http://www.naahq.org/blog/lists/Posts/Post.aspx?ID=222) according to an analysis by the National Apartment Association.
 Timely responses to maintenance requests and convenient perks like online rental payments are ways to improve tenant satisfaction and your bottom line.

 ### Consider an inexpensive update.